Key Takeaways

 Materials: self-adhesive decals

 Homeowners or renters will love these peel-and-stick, easy-to-remove decals.
-Popular themes include animals and inspirational sayings, so they’d be ideal for nurseries or kids rooms.
+Popular themes include animals and inspirational sayings, so they're ideal for nurseries or kid's rooms.